dcloud-ca/voidLuksSetup/README.md

 3. From the terminal, run: *sudo xbps-install -Suy xbps*
 4. Download the script.
 Either do so manually, or use git: *sudo xbps-install -Suy git; git clone https<nolink>://github.com/TJ-Hooker15/voidLuksSetup.git*
 5. Optionally, install your desired text editor (the pre-installed editor(s) available will vary depending on which live image you're using): *sudo xbps-install -Suy [editor]*, where [editor] is the package name of the editor to install.
 For a console based editor I like nano.
 If running a graphical live image, you can install something like gedit or kate5.
 6. Open void_luks_setup.bash in the editor (e.g. *nano void_luks_setup.bash*).
 Edit the fields in the first section based on your configuration, as per the comments in the script.
-Optionally, you can also edit the fields in the 2nd section as well.
+Optionally, you can also edit the fields in the next two sections as well.
+Even if you don't configure the latter two sections prior to installation, it should generally be fairly easy to alter in the future by installing/removing packages and enabling/disabling services once you're up and running.
 7. Run: *chmod +x void_luks_setup.bash; sudo ./void_luks_setup.bash*
 9. When prompted, enter the desired passwords for LUKS encryption, root user, and non-root user
 10. When prompted, select the desired drive for installation